Parsley massacre: Massacre

+Historian Lauren Derby, who has researched this period extensively and published widely on the topic, claims that a majority of those who died were born in the Dominican Republic and belonged to well-established Haitian communities in the borderlands.

 Aftermath

-At first the Haitian president Sténio Vincent prohibited any discussion of the massacre and issued a statement on 15 October: "...it is declared that the good relations between Haiti and the Dominican Republic have not suffered any damage."
+At first the Haitian president, Sténio Vincent, prohibited any discussion of the massacre and issued a statement on 15 October declaring that "the good relations between Haiti and the Dominican Republic have not suffered any damage."
 Vincent's failure to initially press for justice for the slain workers prompted protests in Port-au-Prince after two years of relative silence.
 It was known that Vincent had a cooperative relationship and financial support from the Trujillo government.
-After a failed coup effort in December, the Haitian president was eventually forced to seek an international investigation and mediation.
+However, some scholars claim that Trujillo actually supported a failed coup that occurred in December of 1937 against President Vincent.
+This takeover was attempted by the Garde d’Haïti; a national military organization in Haiti that had been trained by the United States.
+Following the failed coup, the Haitian president was eventually forced to seek an international investigation and mediation.
 Unwilling to submit to an inquiry, Trujillo instead offered an indemnity to Haiti.

-In the end, U.S. president Franklin D. Roosevelt and Haitian president Sténio Vincent sought reparations of US$750,000, of which the Dominican government paid $525,000 (US $ in dollars), or around $30 per victim.
-Due to the corruption deeply embedded within the Haitian bureaucracy however, survivors on average received only 2 cents each.
-In the agreement signed in Washington, D.C., on 31 January 1938, the Dominican government defended the massacre as a response to illegal immigration by "undesirable" Haitians, and recognized "no responsibility whatsoever" for the killings with Trujillo stating how the agreement established new laws prohibiting migration between Haiti and the Dominican Republic.
+In the end, US president Franklin D. Roosevelt and Haitian president Sténio Vincent sought reparations of US$750,000, of which the Dominican government paid $525,000, or around $30 per victim.
+Due to the corruption deeply embedded within the Haitian bureaucracy, survivors on average received only 2 cents each.
+In the agreement signed in Washington, DC, on 31 January 1938, the Dominican government defended the massacre as a response to illegal immigration by "undesirable" Haitians, and recognized "no responsibility whatsoever" for the killings with Trujillo stating how the agreement established new laws prohibiting migration between Haiti and the Dominican Republic.
 Trujillo's regime thus used a moment of international inquiry to legitimize his policies.

 Thereafter, Trujillo began to develop the borderlands to link them more closely with the main cities and urban areas of the Dominican Republic.
 These areas were modernized, with the addition of modern hospitals, schools, political headquarters, military barracks, and housing projects—as well as a highway to connect the borderlands to major cities.
 Additionally, after 1937, quotas restricted the number of Haitians permitted to enter the Dominican Republic, and a strict and often discriminatory border policy was enacted.
 Dominicans continued to deport and kill Haitians in southern frontier regions—as refugees died of exposure, malaria and influenza.

-Despite attempts to blame Dominican civilians, it has been confirmed by U.S. sources that "bullets from Krag rifles were found in Haitian bodies, and only Dominican soldiers had access to this type of rifle."
-Therefore, the Haitian Massacre, which is still referred to as "el corte" (the cutting) by Dominicans and as "kouto-a" (the knife) by Haitians, was, "...a calculated action on the part of Dominican dictator Rafael Trujillo to homogenize the furthest stretches of the country in order to bring the region into the social, political and economic fold," and rid his republic of Haitians.
+Despite attempts to blame Dominican civilians, it has been confirmed by US sources that "bullets from Krag rifles were found in Haitian bodies, and only Dominican soldiers had access to this type of rifle."
+Therefore, the Haitian (Parsley) Massacre, which is still referred to as "el corte" (the cutting) by Dominicans and as "kouto-a" (the knife) by Haitians, was, "...a calculated action on the part of Dominican dictator Rafael Trujillo to homogenize the furthest stretches of the country in order to bring the region into the social, political and economic fold," and rid his republic of Haitians.